Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records

+Second, we contribute to the literature on the geography of opportunity and locally rooted elite formation.
+Previous research documents large spatial differences in upward mobility and shows that exposure to different places can affect later-life outcomes \citep{chetty_opportunity_2018, chetty_impacts_2018}.
+Other studies show that elite and family status can persist even after major institutional and economic disruptions \citep{ager2021intergenerational, barone2021intergenerational}.
+Prewar Japan provides a setting in which metropolitan opportunities expanded while locally rooted elite structures remained important.

+Third, we connect the historical-demography literature on marriage and fertility with research on family succession and business continuity.
+Historical research emphasizes that age at marriage was an important constraint on completed family size \citep{hayami1987fossa, saito1988edo, guinnane2011}.
+Related demographic work examines the relationship between spousal age differences and reproductive outcomes \citep{rotering2019age}.
+Research on Japan, in turn, shows that the adoption of a son provided an alternative way to secure an heir when a biological heir was unavailable \citep{kurosu_adoption_1995, moriguchi_comparative_2010, kurosu2013adoption, mehrotra_adoptive_2013, kumon_adoption_2025, kumanomido_elite_2026}.
+We connect these strands of literature by examining how marriage-age structure is associated with both biological fertility and adoption.

 This study proceeds as follows.
-Section \ref{sec:background} explains the historical background of the increasing demand for biographical directories in prewar Japan.
-The following sections describe the dataset and subsequently present our stylized facts in Section \ref{sec:data} and Section \ref{sec:result}.
+Section \ref{sec:background} describes the historical background and explains the emergence of demand for biographical directories in prewar Japan.
+Section \ref{sec:data} introduces the data, and Section \ref{sec:descriptive_stats} presents descriptive evidence on listed elites and their family structure.
+Section \ref{sec:result} examines elite formation, focusing on geographical mobility, marriage patterns, and intergenerational links.
 Section \ref{sec:conclusion} concludes.